gsp9162/Illumio/README.md

 4. Team Preference.

 I would love to work with the Platform team.
-I have been working as a backend developer and problems like high scalability and availability interest me.
-I am focusing my Master's Degree in Distributed Computing and Machine Learning and I guess the problems mentioned seems to deal with the same and would help me learn a lot about it.
+I have been working as a backend developer and problems like high scalability, performance and availability interest me.
+I am focusing my Master's Degree in Distributed Computing and Machine Learning and I guess the problems mentioned seems to deal with the same and would gain a lot of insights from them.
+In my current internship I have worked on profiling the application to find issues affecting the performance and improve it using effective soutions.
 Also, I had mentioned caching as an improvement to the above solution to improve performance and getting to work on actual problems will help me improve my understanding and tackling such problems.

-The platform team would be my second preference.
-This team is also focuses on reliability and performance about which I would like to learn a lot.
+The policy team would be my second preference.
+This team is also focuses on reliability and performance about which I will have a lot to learn.